32 Service Battalion: Formation

 32 Service Battalion traces its roots from No. 2 Company Canadian Army Service Corps (CASC), Non-Permanent Active Militia.
 The Canadian Army Service Corps was formed under General Order 141 on 1 November 1901 with four companies No. 1 (London), No. 2 (Toronto), No. 3 (Kingston), and No. 4 (Montreal).
 A second Toronto Company was formed in February 1907 as No.12 Company (Toronto).
+After some reorganizations, the companies were reformed as No. 2 Divisional Train CASC (NPAM), later in 1936 reformed as the 2nd Division Column RCASC, and in 1954 as No. 5 Column RCASC.

+Furthermore, 32 Service Battalion incorporates elements from Royal Canadian Ordnance Corps (RCOC), Non-Permanent Active Militia.
+The Canadian Ordnance Corps (COC) formed on 1 July 1903 replacing the Canadian Stores Department and a Non-Permanent Active Militia component formed on 1 April 1912 in Toronto as No. 2 Detachment Canadian Ordnance Corps (NPAM).
+The Corps of the Royal Canadian Electrical and Mechanical Engineers (RCEME) was subsequently formed separating from the Royal Canadian Ordnance Corps on 1 February 1944.
+In Toronto, No. 2 Detachment Canadian Ordnance Corps (NPAM) later became No. 2 Army Field Workshop RCOC and eventually 4 Ordnance Battalion RCOC.
+The RCEME offshoot of the RCOC became No. 2 (Reserve) Armoured Brigade Workshop RCEME and later 4 Technical Regiment RCEME.

-On 1 January 1965, No. 2 Company (Toronto) and No. 12 Company (Toronto) were reformed into Service Battalions bringing together several corps into one organization as a new service support concept, which was adopted nationally in 1968.
-1st Toronto Service Battalion was lodged at the Denison Armoury in North York, the former home of 5 Column RCASC, under the command of LCol Bruce J. Legge.
+On 1 January 1965, No. 5 Column RCASC, 4 Ordnance Battalion RCOC, and 4 Technical Regiment RCEME, along with elements from 2 Provost Company RCPC, 2 Medical Battalion RCAMC, and 56 Dental Unit RCDC among other units were reformed into Service Battalions bringing together several corps into one organization as a new service support concept, which was adopted nationally in 1968.
+1st Toronto Service Battalion was lodged at the Denison Armoury in North York, the former home of No. 5 Column RCASC, under the command of LCol Bruce J. Legge.
 It consisted of 134 Company RCASC, 12 Ordnance Company, 45 Technical Squadron, and 2 Company C Pro C. As part of the 1965 reorganization, a second Service Battalion was also formed as 2nd Toronto Service Battalion under the command of LCol Joe Hansen (originally lodged at Falaise Armoury, but moved to Moss Park Armoury when it first opened in 1966).
 It consisted of 136 Company RCASC, 13 Ordnance Company, 46 Technical Squadron, and 7 Company C Pro C.

 1st Toronto Service Battalion merged with 2nd Toronto Service Battalion on 1 April 1970 to form the Toronto Service Battalion and in 1975 Service Battalions were numbered geographically with Toronto Service Battalion becoming 25 (Toronto) Service Battalion.
 The unit was later renamed 32 Service Battalion on 13 May 2010.